-Type B1 Laminar Airflow BSC Specifications
+Type B2 Laminar Airflow BSC Specifications

-- The BSC must be National Sanitation Foundation (NSF Standard 49) certified for Class II Biological Safety Cabinets and bear the NSF seal. - The BSC must be a bench top model. - Installation of Ultraviolet (UV) lamps is not permitted in biological safety cabinets at the NIH.
+- The BSC must be National Sanitation Foundation (NSF Standard 49) certified for Class II Biological Safety Cabinets and bear the NSF seal. - The BSC must be a bench top / console model. - Installation of Ultraviolet (UV) lamps is not permitted in biological safety cabinets at the NIH.
 The NIH, CDC, NSF/ANSI, and the American Biological Safety Association all agree that ultraviolet (UV) lamps are not recommended nor are they necessary.
 NSF Standard 49, the industry testing standard for all biohazard cabinetry, does not provide any performance criteria for UV lighting and specifically states in Section 4.24.2 "UV lighting is not recommended in Class II (laminar flow) biohazard cabinetry."
 Numerous factors affect the activity of the germicidal effect of UV light, which require regular cleaning, maintenance and monitoring to ensure germicidal activity.
-In addition, there are safety hazards associated with UV light exposure, which include cornea burns and skin cancer. - Maintain Minimum airflow velocity of 100 ft/ min (0.5 m/s) through the work access opening - All biologically contaminated plenums are negative to the room or surrounded by negative pressure plenums. - Two hose cocks on each side wall (total of four hose cocks) installed and labeled for vacuum in the four and six foot models.
+In addition, there are safety hazards associated with UV light exposure, which include cornea burns and skin cancer. - Maintain minimum airflow velocity of 100 ft/ min (0.5 m/s) through the work access opening - All biologically contaminated plenums are negative to the room or surrounded by negative pressure plenums. - Two hose cocks on each side wall (total of four hose cocks) installed and labeled for vacuum in the four and six foot models.
 No gas cocks can be installed.
 Open flames disrupt the laminar flow in BSCs and therefore NIH does not recommend the use of gas.
-If it is determined by Division of Occupational Health and Safety (DOHS) that gas must be used in a BSC, then a shut-off valve must be installed immediately outside of the BSC so that the gas can be shut-off in the event of a fire.
+If it is determined by Division of Occupational Health and Safety (DOHS) that gas must be used in a BSC, then a shut-off valve must be installed immediately outside of the BSC so that the gas can be shut-off in the event of a fire. - Electrical supply should be 115 or 230 volt, 50 or 60 Hertz, AC, three prong convenience duplex receptacle for grounded plugs installed in each side wall in the four and six foot models.
+It should be protected with thermal circuit breakers. - The cabinet must be listed with Underwriters Laboratories to meet requirements of UL 3101-1. - Self contained electronic module control panel

-Division of Occupational Health and Safety, DRS Reviewed 03/19
+Division of Occupational Health and Safety, ORS Reviewed 03/19

-- Electrical supply should be 115 or 230 volt, 50 or 60 Hertz, AC, three prong convenience duplex receptacle for grounded plugs installed in each side wall in the four and six foot models.
-It should be protected with thermal circuit breakers. - 5 amp breakers shall be utilized on the B1 cabinet. - The cabinet must be listed with Underwriters Laboratories to meet requirements of UL 3101-1. - Self contained electronic module control panel - Hinged or sliding front window with audible and visual alarms, which indicate, window is not at the correct position for sliding window models. - A front access opening of eight (8) inches or ten (10) inches. - Standard size HEPA filters with keyed, sealed gaskets are readily available from any of the major filter manufacturers. - HEPA filtered downflow air composed of uncontaminated recirculated inflow air - The cabinet must be designed so service can be performed (including decontamination) without disconnecting utility services and/or moving the cabinet. - The BSC shall be ergonomically designed for maximum user comfort and adjustability. - Noise levels are not to exceed 67 dbA with a maximum background level of 57dbA. - As shipped, can pass through a standard doorway (6' 7"high x 2' 11" wide) or removable top mounted parts are removed before shipping and labeled with the NIH purchase order number and the manufacturer's serial number, even if parts are shipped on the same pallet.
+- Hinged or sliding front window with audible and visual alarms, which indicate when the window is not at the correct position for sliding window models. - A front access opening of eight (8) inches or ten (10) inches. - Standard size HEPA filters with keyed, sealed gaskets that are readily available from any of the major filter manufacturers. - HEPA filtered downflow air composed of uncontaminated recirculated inflow air. - Designed so service can be performed (including decontamination) without disconnecting utility services and/or moving the cabinet. - The BSC shall be ergonomically designed for maximum user comfort and adjustability. - Noise levels are not to exceed 67 dbA with a maximum background level of 57dbA. - As shipped, can pass through a standard doorway (6' 7"high x 2' 11" wide) or removable top mounted parts are removed before shipping and labeled with the NIH purchase order number and the manufacturer's serial number, even if parts are shipped on the same pallet.